Operation Postmaster: Mission

-As soon as they were ready, the charges were detonated, releasing the anchors, and Nuneaton started to tow Likomba out of the harbour.
-Eleven men from Vulcan had managed to board Duchessa d'Aosta; while one group attached charges on the anchor chains, another searched below-decks, collecting prisoners.
-Blowing the anchor chains, Vulcan started to tow Duchessa d'Aosta out of the harbour.
+As soon as the tow was ready, the charges were detonated, releasing the anchors, and Nuneaton started to tow Likomba out of the harbour.

+Eleven men from Vulcan boarded Duchessa d'Aosta.
+While one group attached charges on the anchor chains, another group searched below decks, collecting prisoners.
+After the commandos blew the anchor chains, Vulcan started to tow Duchessa d'Aosta out of the harbour.
 The explosions had alerted the population of the town, who started to gather on the pier, but no attempts were made to stop the ships from leaving.
 Several anti-aircraft emplacements opened fire at imagined targets, believing the explosions to have been caused by an aerial attack, but the six-inch guns protecting the harbour from attack from the sea remained silent.
 From entering the harbour to leaving with the ships under tow, the operation had taken 30 minutes, without any losses to the raiding party.

 Out at sea on 15 January 1942, March-Phillipps established a routine of watches and placed guards on the 29 prisoners they had taken.
 During the evening they started to have trouble with the tugs' engines and the tow ropes to the captured vessels.
-The next day Vulcan reached the location for the rendezvous and was "captured" at sea by HMS Violet.
+The next day Vulcan and Duchessa d'Aosta reached the rendezvous point, and Duchessa d'Aosta was "captured at sea" by HMS Violet.
 Nuneaton, suffering from engine trouble, managed to contact the Nigerian collier Ilorin by semaphore, which in turn contacted Lagos, and a ship was dispatched to tow them into port.